 - The gummy vitamins for kids are competitively priced.

-Finally, the price is pretty close to competitors like Hiya and Ritual, though your first bottle won’t be as low as Hiya’s introductory offer.
+Finally, the price is pretty close to competitors like Hiya and Ritual, though your first bottle won’t be as low as Hiya’s introductory offer of $15.
 If you plan to subscribe & save, one bottle will cost $33.15.
 The more kids you have, the more you save.
 For example, if you have three kids, your price drops to $26.35 per bottle.

-August 2022 UPDATE: First Day’s pricing has gone up a few dollars since I originally published this review, so I’ve updated the pricing in this article and the chart below.
+August 2022 UPDATE: First Day’s pricing has gone up a few dollars since I originally published this review, so I’ve updated the pricing in this article.